Protecting and Sustaining our Environment

 Regulation for modern mining

 Mine and mill sites are regulated by Mine Safety & Health Administration (MSHA), which makes semi-annual inspections.
-Environmental regulation of Eagle Mine’s operations is conducted by Michigan Department of Environmental Quality (MDEQ).
+Environmental regulation of Eagle Mine’s operations is conducted by the Environment, Great Lakes & Energy Department (EGLE).

 Community Environmental Monitoring Program

 The mining industry isn’t always thought of as being upfront when it comes to reporting on environmental impacts.
-At Eagle Mine we aim to change that perception by participating in a progressive approach to transparency called the Community Environmental Monitoring Program (CEMP).
-At the heart of the CEMP are two well-known and trusted community organizations, Superior Watershed Partnership (SWP) and the Community Foundation of Marquette County (CFMC).
-SWP monitors Eagle’s environmental performance and reports back to the community while CFMC ensures that the programs funding is at arm’s length.
-Eagle Mine funds the independent monitoring program in the amount of $300,000 per year.
+At Eagle Mine, we aim to change that perception by participating in a progressive approach to transparency called the Community Environmental Monitoring Program (CEMP).
+At that heart of the CEMP are two well-known community organizations, Superior Watershed Partnership (SWP) and the Marquette County Community Foundation (MCCF) and the Keweenaw Bay Indian Community (KBIC).
+SWP and KBIC monitor Eagle’s environmental performance and reports back to the community while MCCF ensures that the program funding is at arm’s length.
+Eagle Mine has committed to funding CEMP in the amount of $300,000 per year, with intent to renew every three years.
 With this model, we’re confident the U.P. is setting a new benchmark for community oversight of modern mining.
 Learn moreLearn More